aszpi/ckeditor-avx/README.md

 ### License

 Copyright (c) 2003-2023, CKSource Holding sp. z o.o.
-All rights reserved. phpBB-customizations done by Jakub Senko, see upstream repository.
+All rights reserved. phpBB-customizations done by senky, see upstream repository.
-Rebasing of these modifications onto 4.22.1 as well as AVXforum-customizations and bugfixes done by Attila Szabo
+Rebasing of these modifications onto 4.22.1 as well as AVXforum-customizations and bugfixes done by aszpi (Attila Szabó)

 This variant of the CKEditor is based on the CKEditor 4.22.1 and is licensed under the terms of any of the following licenses of your choice: